 Your journey into a health career is only one deadly step away.

-We recognise the importance of Indigenous people working in health professions and the vital role they play in encouraging Aboriginal and Torres Strait Islander people to access health services.
+We recognise the importance of First Nations people working in health professions and the vital role they play in encouraging Aboriginal and Torres Strait Islander people to access health services.

 We offer a suite of services and support to Aboriginal and Torres Strait Islander students on their academic journeys to becoming successful health professionals.
-Together, we can help ‘close the gap’ and achieve better health outcomes for Indigenous communities.
+Together, we can help ‘close the gap’ and achieve better health outcomes for First Nations communities.

 Indigenous Pathways into Health handbook